 On our recent visit to Walt Disney World we were able to see the new Rivers of Light show and WOW!
 It was honestly one of the most impressive shows I’ve seen in a while.
 Here are a few things to keep in mind if you’re planning to watch it with a little one.

-Get a Dining Package or a FastPass+
+Get a Dining Package or a FastPass+ for rivers of light

 First thing to mention, my little guy absolutely loved the show!
 But, part of what made this possible were the amazing seats we were able to get!
 We had the Disney Dining plan during out most recent visit (as we always do) so I went ahead and booked a dining package that included the Rivers of Light show.
 This meant that at the end of our dinner we were given tickets to a special section where we were could get some fantastic seats.